Ashur (god): Neo-Assyrian Period

 The Middle Assyrian practice of provincial provisions to the temple of the god Ashur remained during Sargonid Assyria.

 Ashur continued to play a pivotal role in Assyrian imperial ideology in the Neo-Assyrian period.
 Enemies were often portrayed to have violated the oath to Ashur and the gods of Assyria, and that he had no respect for the gods.
 In celebrative texts, the oaths imposed on the defeated are sworn in the name of Ashur, extending to the other gods of Assyria in the late Neo-Assyrian period.
 (Note: In the actual treaties however, gods from both parties were invoked, indicating that gods from both parties needed to be present for the treaty to work) Royal actions were said to be undertaken under the command of Ashur with the king acting as his proxy, with the central mission being to expand the borders of Assyria.
 The territories controlled by Ashur was aligned with the cosmos, and expanding the lands of Assyria meant expanding the cosmos to include the previously disorderly periphery.

 Recently, Edmonds pointed out the chronologic problem behind such simplistic assumptions from the Assyrian sources.
 Early Assyrian sources do not mention a binary between the center and the periphery, and all mentions of such instead come from later in the Neo-Assyrian period.
-Ideology also doesn’t necessarily translate to real practice, as Assyria had plenty of diplomatic dealings with surrounding states.
-Edmonds specifically criticizes Liverani’s assumption that this ideology served as the driving force for Assyrian expansion, rather than a later ideological justification.
+Ideology also does not necessarily translate to real practice, as Assyria had plenty of diplomatic dealings with surrounding states.
+Edmonds specifically criticizes Liverani's assumption that this ideology served as the driving force for Assyrian expansion, rather than a later ideological justification.

 The Assyrian king was the chief priest of Ashur, and while not considered a god (in life or in death) the king is in the image of a god.
 In Ashurbanipal's Coronation Hymn, the idea that Ashur was the true king reappeared, reflecting on an ideological discourse tracing all the way back to the Old Assyrian period.
-The old title of "governor (iššiak) of Assur" also didn’t disappear, as Sennacherib named one of the gates of Nineveh "lilbur iššiak Aššur" (may the governor of Assur live on) and the title also comes up during the reign of Esarhaddon and Sinsharishkun.
+The old title of "governor (iššiak) of Assur" also did not disappear, as Sennacherib named one of the gates of Nineveh "lilbur iššiak Aššur" (may the governor of Assur live on) and the title also comes up during the reign of Esarhaddon and Sinsharishkun.

 The Tākultu festival in the Neo-Assyrian period entails delivering food offerings for the gods, and invokes all the gods of Assur, the Assyrian heartland (generally viewed as a triangle between Assur, Nineveh and Arbela) and the Assyrian provinces for blessings on Assur, Assyria and the king.
 Pongratz-Leisten claims that the festival aimed to bind the gods of the empire to Assur, Assyria, the king and also to each other.
 Ashur's importance was important to the heritage of the Assyrian Empire.